Video Clip: Randall Arendt discusses benefits of conservation development.

 |

-Conservation subdivisions allow the same maximum number of homesites as conventional subdivision development.
+Conservation subdivisions allow the same number of homesites as conventional subdivisions.

 Photo courtesy Tryon Farm, a conservation subdivision near Michigan City, Indiana.